-Note: Obtained from the analysis of the result of table 3, with Ward cluster analysis applied in terms of health production efficiency and output on the frontier and non-frontier provinces separately.
+Obtained from the analysis of the result of table 3, with Ward cluster analysis applied in terms of health production efficiency and output on the frontier and non-frontier provinces separately.
 Source: Sorted by the author.

-We have segregated the health production patterns into six categories: High efficiency and high output; High efficiency and middle output; High efficiency and low output; Middle efficiency and middle output; and, Low efficiency and middle output.
+We have segregated the health production patterns into six categories: High efficiency and high output; High efficiency and middle output; High efficiency and low output; Middle efficiency and high output; Middle efficiency and middle output; and, Low efficiency and middle output.
 (For more details see Appendix 6).
 Several results may be highlighted: